-Only adults 21 years of age or older and qualifying patients with a valid registry identification card are able to consume cannabis products in Illinois.
-It is illegal for any person who is under 21 years of age and not a qualified patient to consume cannabis.
+Only adults twenty-one (21) years of age or older and qualifying patients with a valid registry identification card are able to consume cannabis products in Illinois.
+It is illegal for any person who is under twenty-one (21) years of age and not a qualified patient to consume cannabis.

 Driving Under the Influence

 Driving under the influence of cannabis is illegal and strictly prohibited.
 Those caught behind the wheel under the influence of marijuana face steep charges in the same fashion of an alcohol DUI.
 In addition to driving a motor vehicle under the influence of cannabis, it is also illegal to operate an aircraft, motorboat, or any other motor vehicle while under the influence of cannabis.

 It is illegal to transport marijuana in car unless it is in a secured, sealed and tamper-evident container that is inaccessible while the vehicle is moving.
 The vehicle must also be private and not open to the public.
 Under no circumstance is it legal for a driver or passenger to consume recreational or medical cannabis inside of a vehicle.

 It is illegal to export marijuana from Illinois and those who are caught doing face severe penalties.
 It is not worth the risk, so be sure to only consume cannabis products lawfully and never export it over state lines.